Augmented Reality | Manufacturing AR | Autodesk

 AR is commonly used for medical and military training.
 It’s also used in retail for shoppers and workers to get product information, or to see how products like furniture or wall hangings will look in their space.

-In manufacturing, AR is used from product design all the way to order fulfilment.
-It can help designers contextualise 3D models in the real world before production, help factory employees with step-by-step assembly, show factory machine operational and maintenance data, assist quality control when assessing defects, and help with product picking and other warehouse tasks.
+In manufacturing, AR is used from product design all the way to order fulfillment.
+It can help designers contextualize 3D models in the real world before production, help factory employees with step-by-step assembly, show factory machine operational and maintenance data, assist quality control when assessing defects, and help with product picking and other warehouse tasks.

-AR is important because it creates efficiencies in the product design, manufacturing and fulfilment processes that save significant time and material resources.
+AR is important because it creates efficiencies in the product design, manufacturing, and fulfillment processes that save significant time and material resources.